jfraz027/PyCitySchool/README.md

 * % passing reading (the percentage of students who passed reading)
 * % overall passing (the percentage of students who passed math AND reading)

-### Math Scores by Grade

-Create a DataFrame that lists the average math score for students of each grade level (9th, 10th, 11th, 12th) at each school.

-### Reading Scores by Grade
+### Math  & Reading Scores by Grade

-Create a DataFrame that lists the average reading score for students of each grade level (9th, 10th, 11th, 12th) at each school.
+Date composed of lists for the average math and reading score for students of each grade level (9th, 10th, 11th, 12th) at each school was developed also.

 ### Scores by School Spending

-Create a table that breaks down school performance based on average spending ranges (per student).
-Use your judgment to create four bins with reasonable cutoff values to group school spending.
-Include the following metrics in the table:
+Another key analuysis focsed on creating a table that breaks down school performance based on average spending ranges (per student).
+An important factor was to determine a reasonable cutoff value to group school spending.
+The table contained thr following metrics table:

 * Average math score
 * Average reading score